dcavar/sociallenseonline.github.io/docs/index.md

 tags: [social lense,hate-speech,anti-semitism,hatespeech]
 ---

-# Social Lense Online JEDI Innitiave
+# Antisemitism on Social Media

-**Just Environments Data Initiative Datathon and Hackathon!**
+## Datathon and AI Competition for High School and Undergraduate Students

 Want to learn about online hate speech like antisemitism and how to combat it using Artificial Intelligence?